afsakar/afsakar/README.md

 A Civil Engineer devoted to Web Development.
 I develop projects with Laravel, VueJS, NuxtJS and try to learn new technologies every day.
-I am currently working on NoSQL databases.

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [afsakar.dev](http://afsakar.dev)